AaltoSciComp/triton-fs-stats/README.md

 This repository contains some scripts that we have used to check some basic filesystem statistics in Aalto University's Triton cluster.

+## Scripts

-## Filesizes
+### Filesizes

-This folder contains a script that we have used to measure file size distributions on our filesystem (in Sep 2020), the data we obtained, a Python notebook used for plotting the data and some images created by the notebook.
+This folder contains a script that we have used to measure file size distributions on our filesystem , the data we obtained, a Python notebook used for plotting the data and some images created by the notebook.

 - `get_filesizes.sh`: This simple script goes through our filesystem, stats